The York College Division of Music is proud to present another season of exciting musical performances.

 Guest performers will include legendary drummer Tony Allen with the Chicago Afrobeat Project, jazz bassist Michael Formanek and his acclaimed quartet; pianist Jocelyn Swigger of Gettysburg College’s Sunderman Conservatory; and The Thirteen, a vocal ensemble specializing in Renaissance and Baroque music.

 In addition, the 2014-2015 season will feature two exciting new ventures for the York College Division of Music.
 The York Chamber Players, YCP's faculty ensemble-in-residence, will celebrate its inaugural season with two performances of music by Viennese masters.
 In addition, the College’s first Early Music Festival, "Byrd to Bach," will showcase faculty and student ensembles along with guests The Thirteen.

-As always, York College's talented student ensembles will grace the stages, including the Wind Symphony, Chorale, College Community Orchestra, Jazz Ensemble, and Groove Ensemble.
-Each of these ensembles will be led by a member of York College's distinguished music faculty, including James Colonna, Grace Muzzo, Zachary Levi, and Jeff Stabley.
-The season will culminate in a spring performance of the musical The Boy Friend (directed by Erin Lippard).
+As always, York College's talented student ensembles will grace the stages, including the Wind Symphony, Chorale, College-Community Orchestra, Jazz Ensemble and Groove Ensemble.
+Each of these ensembles will be led by a member of YCP's distinguished music faculty, including James Colonna, Grace Muzzo, Zachary Levi and Jeff Stabley.
+The season will culminate in spring performances of Guys and Dolls.